 With Jungle Scout’s formula, they’re able to give you an accurate estimate of a product’s sales and, in turn, how much revenue it is generating.

 These additional two data points alone make Jungle Scouts “Product Database” a must-have over the comparable Keepa “Product Finder” if you were to choose one.

 With Jungle Scout, product research is more focused because you can quickly find products that make the kind of sales numbers and revenue you’re looking for…

 And if you remember, these are the two main things I look for when doing product research…

 Does it sell well, and can I sell it for a good profit?

 Jungle Scout Product Tracker

-I stressed how important this was earlier when looking into Keepa, to avoid seasonal or fad products for example.
+I stressed how important this was earlier when looking into Keepa to avoid seasonal or fad-products.

 But because Jungle Scout’s tracker provides sales and revenue data, on top of the price and rank data provided by Keepa, their tracker is far superior.

 This tracking tool means you can make more informed decisions on whether a product is a viable option or not.